IBS-C vs Motility Disorders: When Fiber Makes You Worse

 • No urge to have bowel movements

-Important: If you have blood in stool, unexplained weight loss, or anemia, see a doctor promptly.
+Important: If you have blood in stool or unexplained weight loss accompanied by anemia, see a doctor promptly.
 This article discusses chronic constipation patterns, not acute red flags.

 Irritable bowel syndrome with constipation (IBS-C) and motility disorders share overlapping symptoms, leading to frequent misdiagnosis.
 A review on colonic inertia noted that "the great variability of definitions makes likely confusion between entities, as some of the patients... could easily fit criteria for the irritable bowel syndrome" (PMC4572142).

-Standard IBS-C advice—eat more fiber, drink water, exercise—can backfire for motility disorders.
-The American Gastroenterological Association notes that "insoluble fiber did not significantly improve IBS symptoms, but may exacerbate bloating and abdominal pain" (Gastroenterology, 2021).
+Standard IBS-C advice,eat more fiber, drink water, exercise,can backfire for motility disorders.
+The American Gastroenterological Association notes that "insoluble fiber did not improve IBS symptoms, but may exacerbate bloating and abdominal pain" (Gastroenterology, 2021).

-For some people, fiber fermentation increases gas production and luminal pressure, worsening symptoms rather than helping them.
+For some people, fiber fermentation increases gas production and luminal pressure, worsening symptoms instead of helping them.

 IBS-C involves altered bowel habits with abdominal pain that improves after defecation.
 Research shows characteristic motility patterns in IBS, including "a prolonged increase in 3-cycles/min colonic motor activity after a meal" and increased sensitivity to distention (PMID 2066153).